lupawa/lupawa/README.md

 <div align="center">

-###### Always IWC, C+H Comfort, Usually with Mutt.
+###### Always IWC.
+C+H Comfort, Usually with my dear Mutt.
 I most likely won't consider you a friend, even if I say we are friends.
 </div>